-Our vulnerable adults have the right to expect that all staff and volunteers will deal sensitively and sympathetically with their situation.
+Our adult at risk have the right to expect that all staff and volunteers will deal sensitively and sympathetically with their situation.
 It is important that information remains confidential and that only those with a 'need to know' should be privy to it.